 Simultaneous Connections: 10

-As PrivateVPN is a VPN designed for streaming, we were very disappointed to discover that it does not offer a Smart DNS feature.
-This means you’ll have to install it on a router to unblock streaming sites on devices like a PS5 or Apple TV.
+Given PrivateVPN is designed for streaming, we were very disappointed to discover that it does not offer a Smart DNS proxy.
+Compounding this, the VPN doesn’t have a router app or offer any pre-installed routers for sale.

 Additional Features